-Calli's dad signs her up for an acting class, hoping this will be it for his daughter and she'll find her talent at last.
-But when Calli meets second grader Noah Zullo through a peer helper program at school, she begins to discover what her true passion might be...and it has nothing to do with acting, or for that matter, kicking a soccer ball or doing pliés or flipping on a balance beam.
-Noah has some issues and Calli is drawn toward helping him and understanding what makes him tick.
+Calli’s dad signs her up for an acting class, hoping she’ll find her talent at last.
+But when Calli starts working with second grader Noah Zullo through a peer helper program at school, she begins to discover what her true passion might be, and it has nothing to do with acting, or for that matter, kicking a soccer ball or doing pliés or flipping on a balance beam.

-As the story unfolds, Calli, in her own quiet way, prompts her family to consider what achievement really means.
-CALLI BE GOLD is a heartwarming story about standing up for who you are and finding your own rightful place within a family, this novel applauds the joy in small moments and makes us think about what’s most important.
+In her own quiet way, Calli prompts her endearing but misguided family to reconsider what achievement really means.
+A heartwarming story about standing up for who you are and finding your own rightful place within a family, this novel applauds the joy in small moments and makes us think about what’s most important.

 —School Library Journal

-"(In) Hurwitz's engaging debut, (she) nicely conveys the sense that it's OK for reserved Calli to be loud sometimes—with outbursts she didn't plan and behavior she didn't expect—and that families can be enriched by their younger members' ideas."
+[In] Hurwitz’s engaging debut, [she] nicely conveys the sense that it’s okay for reserved Calli to be loud sometimes, and that families can be enriched by their younger members’ ideas.

 —The Bulletin of the Center for Children’s Books